nikku/didi/README.md

   };
 }

-// a (didi) module is an object that declares available components
+// define a (didi) module
-// by name and specifies how these are provided const carModule = {
+// it declares available components by name and specifies how these are provided const carModule = {
   // asked for 'car', the injector will call new Car(...) to produce it 'car': ['type', Car],